DaS™ – Journey Transformation

 Prototypes and Software

-Our documentation has been completely replaced with well-defined prototypes.
+Our documentation has been replaced by well-defined prototypes.

 Change and Response